 If you have questions about amending a return or the Penalty Waiver Request, contact the department at 515-281-0763 or by email at IDRAR@iowa.gov.
 Questions can also be mailed to:

-A current draft of the administrative rules the Department filed with the Legislative Services Agency can be found here.
+Read the current draft of the administrative rules the Department filed with the Legislative Services Agency here.
 These proposed rules are not final and are subject to change before the rules become effective.

 - The definition of “base amount” has been clarified.